 We’ve all been somewhat limited to our family bubble in terms of socialising.
 Your child might understandably struggle with the idea of having to snap back into socialising with a group of friends.
-Acknowledge this is normal and help them prepare through writing a letter or postcard to a friend, a Zoom call in the days before the return or simply help them think of three exciting things they want to tell their teacher or friends about their time during lockdown, so they have something ready to say.
+Acknowledge this is normal and help them prepare through writing a letter or postcard to a friend.
+Or organise a Zoom call.
+Or simply help them think of three exciting things they want to tell their teacher or friends about their time during lockdown.

 Whenever your child makes their return and whether it is for the odd day or a week on then off, we should also prepare ourselves for the emotional state they will be in when they return home.
 This explosion of being in such a social and busy environment will no doubt result in extreme tiredness and big emotions.